 To run the jar file and the applets on this page, you need the Java Runtime Environment.

 Gnarley trees are currently available in English and in Slovak.
-If you would like to contribute a translation into another language, simply download this file, translate it, and send it to email@example.com.
+If you would like to contribute a translation into another language, simply download this file, translate it, and create a pull request.